At Rush, our specialists use the latest treatment options to treat oral cancer, personalizing your care. We prioritize both survivorship and function.

 - For patients with metastatic disease

 Rehabilitation is an important part of oral cancer care.
-This is because the tumor itself or the treatment used to cure it can affect a person’s ability to talk, swallow or eat.
-In these cases, you may be referred for one or more of the following:
+If your ability to talk, swallow or eat has been impaired, you may be referred for one or more of the following:

-- Surgical expertise: Head and neck cancer surgeons at Rush have experience with the latest techniques and perform a high volume of procedures.
-This gives them the experience and expertise needed to determine which surgeries or other treatments will be most effective for each patient’s needs — whether the patient has newly diagnosed or recurrent cancer.
+- Surgical expertise: Our head and neck cancer surgeons have expertise with the latest techniques and perform a high volume of procedures.
+For instance, we were the first in Illinois to offer transoral robotic surgery (TORS) and have since performed more TORS procedures than any other center in the state.
+This type of expertise enables us to determine which surgeries or other treatments will be most effective for you — whether you have newly diagnosed or recurrent oral cancer.